quarkus-qe/quarkus-openshift-test-suite/README.md

   Currently, this isn't possible, and doesn't make too much sense, because for some actions, we just run `oc`, while for some, we use the Java client.
   We could possibly move towards doing everything through the Java library, but some things are hard (e.g. `oc start-build`).
   If we ever do this, then it becomes easily possible to consisently apply image overrides everywhere.
+- Implement a build workflow with `ubi8/ubi-minimal` instead of using `quarkus/ubi-quarkus-native-binary-s2i`.

 It would also be possible to create a Kubernetes variant: `@KubernetesTest`, `kubernetes.yml`, injection of `KubernetesClient`, etc.
 Most of the code could easily be shared.